aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client function to be called before the control is submitted at client side.
+Gets the client function to be called before the control is submitted at client side.
 The client function should be declared like this:
 function MyOnSubmit(arg, cancelEdit)
 \{
 return true;